Title of the Research Article/Manuscript

-This section should include the information about theory and experimental set ups and procedure.
-Various steps followed and formulae used.
-Can be supported by figures, line diagrams , photos etc.
+This section should include information about the theory and experimental set ups and procedure.
+Various steps followed and formulae were used.
+Can be supported by figures, line diagrams, photos, etc.

 Result and Discussion

-The author(s) should acknowledge the organisations/agencies/ laboratories/ Government for supporting the research work financially/financial aid.
+The author(s) should acknowledge the organizations/agencies/ laboratories/ Government for supporting the research work financially/financial aid.

 The author(s) should use Harvard referencing system for example

 Muller, V. (1994) ‘Trapped in the body: Socialism, the law, personal identity, The Australian Law Journal, vol. 3 no.2, August, pp. 103-107

 Fisher, R., Ury, W., and Patton, B. (1991) Getting to yes: Negotiating an agreement without giving in, 2nd edition, London: Century Business.